Some students with disabilities have financial needs that affect their ability to meaningfully engage in the learning process.

 - Increased likelihood of students disengaging in school

-To contribute to this effort to meet the critical needs of students with disabilities, please contact Adrienne Eaglin, Family and Community Outreach Manager of Special School District, 314-989-8311, firstname.lastname@example.org.
+To contribute to our effort to meet the critical needs of students with disabilities, please contact Adrienne Eaglin, Family and Community Outreach Manager of Special School District, 314-989-8311, firstname.lastname@example.org.